 Most browsers will remember the choice of whether to share your location with the site and not ask again.
 Some also have an option of deferring the decision, for example, selecting "Not Now" or closing the permission window before making a decision.
 In the case of a deferred decision, manual location may not be available.

-Tower DetailsTo obtain more details about any tower site on the map, click the tower icon of interest.
+Tower DetailsTo obtain more details about any tower site on the map, click on the tower icon of interest.
 A pop up window will present the site or a list of sites that were clicked on, indicating the provider of the site and a list of the frequency bands they are operating on at the site.
 Each provider site listed can be further clicked to provide even more details about the site.
+Note: additional details are not available for older datasets.

 Additional DetailsEach transceiver (transmitter/receiver) operating for the provider at the site will be listed.
 A transceiver and it's antenna creates the "cell" for communications and there are typically several operating at each site.

-Included with the transceiver details are the frequency band of operation, the bandwidth and power of the communications signal, the height of the transceivers' antenna above the ground and the elevation where the site is located.
-The antenna azimuth indicates the angle from true north of the direction of maximum radiated power.
-An omni directional antenna usually has an azimuth of 0°.
+Included with the transceiver details are the frequency band of operation (Freq), the bandwidth (BW) and power (Power) of the communications signal, the height of the transceivers' antenna above the ground (Hgt) and the elevation where the site is located (Elev).
+The antenna azimuth (Azm) indicates the angle from true north of the direction of maximum radiated power.

 The site provider and geographic coordinates of the site are presented at the top of the list.